Pranshu1902/ATM/README.md

 # ATM

-ATM in command prompt using Python
+ATM in GUI and command prompt using Python